stCarolas/Enki/README.md

 </servers>
 ```

-# How to use with Gradle
+# Set Up with Gradle

 Add repository (use Personal Access Token from Github with `read:packages` scope, not password)
 ```